karolina-codes/cat-fact-generator/README.md

 # Cat Fact Generator

-This project was created using TypeScript, React, Express, Axios & Cheerio.
+This project was created using TypeScript, React and Express.

 It's a simple generator that shows a new cat picture and cat fact each time the 'generate' button is pressed.
 The cat pictures have been fetched from https://thecatapi.com/ and the facts have been scraped from https://www.mygavet.com/services/blog/50-cat-facts-you-probably-didnt-know.